From Low-Distortion Norm Embeddings to Explicit Uncertainty Relations and Efficient Information Locking: Conclusion

-A locking scheme can also be seen as a (weak) quantum key distribution protocol.
-In quantum key distribution, a stronger security definition should be required and it is satisfied by the BB84 protocol \cite{BB84, SP00}.
-The main advantage in a locking scheme is that there is only one round of one-way quantum communication; there is no additional interaction between the two parties.
-With this restriction, it is actually impossible to obtain strong security conditions for a protocol that starts with a small key.

 We also used uncertainty relations to construct quantum identification codes.
 We proved that it is possible to identify a quantum state of $n$ qubits by communicating $n$ classical bits and $O(\log(1/\e))$ quantum bits.
-We also presented an efficient encoder for this problem that uses $O(\log^2 (n/\e))$ qubits of communication instead.
+We also presented an efficient encoder for this problem that uses $O(\log n \log (n/\e))$ qubits of communication instead.
 The main weakness of this result is that the decoder uses a classical description of the state $\ket{\ph}$ that is in general exponential in the number of qubits of $\ket{\ph}$.
-But as shown in \cite{Win04}, if Bob was to receive a copy of the quantum state $\ket{\ph}$, the task of quantum identification becomes the same as the task of transmission.
-It would be interesting to define a notion of quantum identification that can be achieved using less communication than transmission and that would allow for efficient encoding and decoding operations.
+But as shown in \cite[Remark 16]{Win04}, if Bob was to receive a copy of the quantum state $\ket{\ph}$, there is no strategy for Alice that is asymptotically more efficient in terms of communication than sending her state to Bob.